 The Office of Community Development comprises the Zoning, Construction, and Code Enforcement departments, as well as the office of the Fire Marshal.
-The Office handles the review of applications for and the issuance of Zoning, Construction, Dumpster/POD, Street Opening, and Sidewalk permits, issues Certificates of Continued Occupancy, and performs all related inspections.
-In addition, staff members investigate reports of Code violations and other issues within the Borough.
-Located in the Carmen Biase Center at 701 Main Street, the Office is open to the public from 8:00 am – 4:00 pm, Monday through Friday.
+The Office handles the review of applications for and the issuance of zoning, construction, dumpster/POD, street opening, and sidewalk permits, issues certificates of Continued Occupancy, and performs all related inspections.
+In addition, staff members investigate reports of code violations and other issues within the Borough.
+Located in the Carmen Biase Center at 701 Main Street, the office is open to the public from 8:00 am to 4:00 pm, Monday through Friday.

 OFFICES OF COMMUNITY DEVELOPMENT (Code Enforcement, Construction, Fire Marshal and Zoning)